DevExpress/testcafe/docs/articles/blog/2020-5-25-how-to-debug-tests-in-testcafe-quick-guide.md

 > You can use Chrome Dev Tools' shortcuts (`$` and `$$`) to query selectors.
 However, if your website uses jQuery, the `$` shortcut is overridden.
 TestCafe searches for elements with `document.querySelectorAll`, which behaves in a slightly different way than jQuery.
 Please keep this in mind.

+To use an element located inside an iframe, switch the browsing context with [t.switchToIframe](../../documentation/reference/test-api/testcontroller/switchtoiframe.md) before the action.

-**Hint**.
-Google Chrome lets you pause complex animations that your website might play when elements appear.
+> Google Chrome lets you pause complex animations that your website might play when elements appear.
 To stop JavaScript execution, press `F8` when the **Sources** tab is open.

 ## Debugging Client Functions